Shilla Omuriwe Buyungo

 Shilla Omuriwe Buyungo (at times referred to as Shilla Allison Omuriwe Buyungo) (born 17 July 1977) is a Ugandan volleyball player and the current Head Coach of the Uganda Volleyball Cranes, Uganda's Men's National Volleyball team.
 Buyungo was appointed to this position in July 2021 making her the first female to hold this position.
 She was also the first woman to coach at the African Club Championship 2015 in Tunisia.

 Background and education

-Buyungo attended Wanyange Girls School and later on, Makerere University where she did a bachelor's degree in Social Sciences concentrating on Political Science and Social Administration.
+Buyungo attended Wanyange Girls School and later on, Makerere University where she earned a bachelor's degree in Social Sciences concentrating on Political Science and Social Administration.
 Buyungo then joined the University of Bridgeport to do a master's degree in Counseling and Guidance (concentrating on Human Resource Development) as well as a Masters in Business Administration (Management).